malczuuu/uiot/uiot-service-connectivity/README.md

 | `UIOT_SYSTEM_EVENTS_TOPIC`               | Kafka topic for system events.
 See [here](#rooms-deletion-integration).        |

 ## REST API

+Connectivity information are grouped within rooms, which are managed by different service.
+Each connectivity corresponds to a single thing.

 | Method   | Endpoint                                        |
 | -------- | ----------------------------------------------- |